On infinite dimensional algebras with regular gradings: On the structure of infinite dimensional -graded regular algebras On structure of infinite dimensional Z 2 -graded regular algebras

 If $S$ is nonempty, then we choose the least possible $q > 0$, along with $f_{1}$, \dots, $f_{q} \in \mathscr{U}_{k}$, for the appropriate $k$, and $c_{1}$, \dots, $c_{q} \in K \setminus \{0\}$ satisfying (\ref{eq.1}).

-If every $f_i$ is the product of some fixed $a_{j_1}$, \dots, $a_{j_p}$, then $q=1$ and (\ref{eq.1}) becomes $c(a_{j_1}\cdots a_{j_p})=0$ for some $0\ne c\in K$, a contradiction.
+If all $f_i$ correspond to the same product of some elements out of $a_{j_1}$, \dots, $a_{j_p}$, then $q=1$ and (\ref{eq.1}) becomes $c(a_{j_1}\cdots a_{j_p})=0$ for some $0\ne c\in K$, a contradiction.
 On the other hand, if some $a_r$ appears in some, but not all of the $f_i$ then we multiply (\ref{eq.1}) by this $a_r$.
 Thus all summands that contain $a_r$ vanish, and we are left with a shorter linear combination.
 This contradicts the minimality of $q$.
 Therefore the sets $\mathscr{U}_{k}$ are linearly independent.

-We denote by $F_{n}$ the vector space with basis $\mathscr{U}:=\mathscr{U}_{n}\cup\{1\}$.
+We denote by $F_{n}$ the vector space with basis $\mathscr{U}:=\{1\}\cup \mathscr{U}_{1}\cup \cdots \cup \mathscr{U}_{n}$.
 By construction, since the generators of $F_n$ are homogeneous in the grading on $A$, it follows that $F_{n}$ is a graded subalgebra of $A$.
 Now we take $E_{n}$, the Grassmann algebra on $n$ generators $e_{1}$, \dots, $e_{n}$, and the basis $\mathscr{T}$ described in Example \ref{Exemplo.weakly.regular}.
 We shall construct an explicit (and at this stage quite obvious) isomorphism between $F_{n}$ and $E_{n}$.
 Consider the unique linear map $\nu\colon F_{n}\to E_{n}$ defined by mapping each $a_{i_{1}}\cdots a_{i_{k}}\in \mathscr{U}$ to $e_{i_{1}}\cdots e_{i_{k}}\in \mathscr{T}$.
 It is well defined because $\mathscr{U}$ is a basis of $F_n$.

 Since $\nu$ carries a basis of $F_{n}$ into a basis of $E_{n}$, it follows that $\nu$ is an isomorphism of graded vector spaces.
 To show that $\nu$ is an algebra homomorphism, it is enough to verify the homomorphism condition on the basic elements.
 Take $a=a_{i_{1}}\cdots a_{i_{m}}$ and $b=a_{j_{1}}\cdots a_{j_{l}}\in \mathscr{U}$, and notice that if $\{i_{1},\ldots, i_{m}\}\cap \{j_{1},\ldots, j_{l}\}\neq \emptyset$, then